toddledev/documentation/docs/09-components/04-compositions/index.md

 ---

 # Compositions
-Component composition in toddle refers to combining components in various ways to create more complex interfaces.
+Component composition in Nordcraft refers to combining components in various ways to create more complex interfaces.
 By using different composition techniques, developers can build flexible, maintainable, and reusable UI structures.

-The primary composition patterns in toddle include:
+The primary composition patterns in Nordcraft include:
 - [Nesting components](#nesting-components): Adding components inside other components
 - [Slots](#slots): Creating placeholders that can be filled with external content